-- labour or trafficking; - e) engage in any sexual relationship with beneficiaries of assistance or other vulnerable members of the local community that involves improper use of rank or position.
-Such relationships undermine the credibility and integrity of humanitarian aid and international development work; - f) subject a child to physical, emotional or psychological abuse, or neglect; - g) engage in behaviour including fondling, holding, kissing, hugging or touching any beneficiary in an inappropriate or culturally insensitive way; - h) use language, make suggestions or offer advice to a beneficiary which is inappropriate or abusive, including language that causes shame or humiliation, or is belittling or degrading; - i) spend unnecessary time alone with a beneficiary, away from others or behind closed doors or in a secluded area: - j) condone or participate in behaviour with beneficiaries which is illegal, unsafe or abusive; - k) hit or use other corporal punishment against a child while the child is in in the care of a DOT employee or associated personnel doing work for DOT; - I) misuse or be careless with personal data about individual beneficiaries; - m) communicate with a child in DOT program areas via digital platforms (e.g. Facebook, Twitter), via mobile technology (e.g. texting, Whatsapp, Skype), or online without consent and knowledge of his/her parents; Communications on mobile, digital or online platforms with beneficiaries should never be inappropriate or sexual in nature: - n) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - o) subject an at-risk adult to physical, emotional or psychological abuse, or neglect; - p) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - q) retaliate against any person who reports an incident or participates in an investigation.
+- a) engage in sexual activity with children (persons under the age of 18) regardless of the age of majority or age of consent locally.
+Mistaken belief regarding the age of a child is not a defense: - b) allow the occurrence of marriage of a child or youth participant if made aware; - c) exchange money, employment, goods, or services for sex, including sexual favors or other forms of humiliating, degrading or exploitative behavior which are prohibited.
+This includes exchange of assistance that is due to participants; - d) engage in any commercially exploitative activities with children including child labour or trafficking; - e) engage in any sexual relationship with participants or other vulnerable members of the local community that involves improper use of rank or position.
+Such relationships undermine the credibility and integrity of humanitarian aid and international development work; - f) subject a child to physical, emotional or psychological abuse, or neglect; - g) engage in behaviour including fondling, holding, kissing, hugging or touching any participant in an inappropriate or culturally insensitive way; - h) use language, make suggestions or offer advice to a participant which is inappropriate or abusive, including language that causes shame or humiliation, or is belittling or degrading; - i) spend time alone with a participant, away from others or behind closed doors or in a secluded area; - j) condone or participate in behaviour with participants which is illegal, unsafe or - k) hit or use other corporal punishment against a child while the child is in in the care of a DOT employee or affiliated personnel doing work for DOT; - I) misuse or be careless with personal data about individual participants; - m) communicate with a child in DOT program areas via digital platforms (e.g. Facebook, Twitter), via mobile technology (e.g. texting, Whatsapp, Skype), or online without consent and knowledge of his/her parents; Communications on mobile, digital or online platforms with participants should never be inappropriate or sexual in nature; - n) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - o) subject an at-risk adult to physical, emotional or psychological abuse, or neglect; - p) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - q) retaliate against any person who reports an incident or participates in an investigation.
 Retaliation including bullying, coercion or harassment are subject to disciplinary measures and/or dismissal.
-See DOT's Whistleblowing and Violence and Harassment Policies for more details
+See DOT's Whistleblowing and Violence and Harassment Policies for more details.